kiliansinger/codetricks/09-Jupyterlab-Programming.md

 edit C:\root_v6.36.04\etc\notebook\kernels\root\kernel.json
 change the version in above path and also below according to your recent installation of ROOT.

+NOTE: the paths are for a windows install and need to be adjusted for WSL, osx, and linux.
 ```json
 {
     "language": "python",